Varunversion1/Varunversion1.github.io/_posts/2019-10-28-varun-fourth-week.md

 >
 >This week i tried to learn various design programs to be able to create my own designs or to edit existing designs to fit my purpose.
 >
->First i tried Inkscape because it is open source and calimed to be easy to use.
+>First i tried Inkscape because it is open source and claimed to be easy to use.
 >
 >This is how Inkscape looks when you open it up.
+>
 >![](/Images/Week05/inkscape.PNG){:height="360px" width="500px"}
 >
 ><iframe width="560" height="315" src="https://www.youtube.com/embed/7SRkALUGXDw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>